How To Edit Your WordPress User Profile

 - About Yourself

 - Change Password

-Let’s now review each of these sections …
+Let’s now go through each of these sections …

 Main Profile Area

-As we’ve already explained, you can always access your profile by clicking on your username, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main navigation menu.
+As we’ve already mentioned, you can access your profile page by clicking on the “Howdy, User Name” tab at the very top right hand corner of your dashboard and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main dashboard menu.

 Profile > Personal Options

 You would typically ignore this section, unless you specifically want to customize aspects of your WordPress site administration area that are only viewable to you (and no one else) such as disabling the visual editor when writing, changing the admin area’s color scheme, or enabling keyboard shortcuts for comment moderation.